nlouis1/alx-system_engineering-devops/0x00-shell_basics/README.md

 listing all files including hidden files listing files gid and uid in long format creating a directory in a temp
-Move the file betty from /tmp/ to /tmp/my_first_directory.
+Move the fsle betty from /tmp/ to /tmp/my_first_directory delete file betty